SnowflakePowered/librashader/README.md

 This will output a `librashader.dll` or `librashader.so` in the target folder.
 Profile can be `debug`, `release`, or `optimized` for full LTO.

+While librashader has no build-time dependencies, using `librashader_ld.h` may require headers from the relevant runtime graphics API.

 ### Writing a librashader Runtime